 ART vs. Massage Therapy

 Massage therapy focuses on relaxation and general muscle tension.
 It’s excellent for stress relief and promoting circulation.
-ART, on the other hand, is a clinical treatment targeting specific adhesions and movement restrictions.
+ART is a clinical treatment targeting specific adhesions and movement restrictions with precision.

 Massage therapists work on tissue in a resting position.
-ART requires active movement from the patient and precise manual tension from the practitioner simultaneously.
+ART requires active movement from the patient and precise manual tension from the practitioner simultaneously – that combination is what makes it effective where massage isn’t.

 ART vs. Graston Technique